Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Introduction

 Of central interest in topological data analysis has been the question of providing a complete characterization of the Vietoris-Rips persistence barcodes of spheres of different dimensions.
 Despite the existence of a complete answer to the question for the case of $\mathbb{S}^1$ \cite{adams} due to Adams and Adamaszek, relatively little is known for higher dimensional spheres.
 In \cite{AAF17} the authors consider a variant of the Vietoris-Rips filtration, which they call Vietoris-Rips metric thickening.
 The authors are able to obtain information about the succesive homotopy types of this filtration on spheres of different dimension (see Section 5 of \cite{AAF17}) for a certain range of values of the scale parameter.

-The authors of \cite{AAF17} conjecture that the open Vietoris-Rips filtration (which is the one considered in the present paper) is filtered homotopy equivalent to their open Vietoris-Rips metric thickening filtration (as a consequence their persistent homologies are isomorphic); weak forms of this conjecture are contained in Remark 3.3, Conjecture 6.12 of \cite{AAF17}, and Corollary 5.8 of \cite{adams2021persistent}.
+The authors of \cite{AAF17} conjecture that the open Vietoris-Rips filtration (which is the one considered in the present paper) is filtered homotopy equivalent to their open Vietoris-Rips metric thickening filtration (as a consequence their persistent homologies are isomorphic).
+This isomorphism was conjectured in Conjecture 6.12 of \cite{AAF17} which was recently settled in Corollary 5.10 of \cite{adams2021persistent}.

 Our isomorphism theorem (Theorem \ref{theorem:isom}) permits applying Katz's results in order to provide partial answers to the questions mentioned above and also to elucidate other properties of the standard open Vietoris-Rips filtration and its associated persistence barcodes $\dgmR_\ast(\cdot)$.
 In addition to these results derived from our isomorphism theorem, in Appendix \ref{sec:app:SnHausmann}, we refine certain key lemmas used in the original proof of Hausmann's theorem \cite{h95} and establish the homotopy equivalence between $\vr_r(\Sp^n)$ and $\Sp^n$ for any $r\in\left(0,\arccos{\left(-\frac{1}{n+1}\right)}\right]$: